What are APR fees on a mortgage?

 Say Nico makes an offer on a home and is comparing the costs of 30-year, fixed-rate mortgages.
 He needs a mortgage for $250,000.

-One lender offers him a loan with an interest rate of 3 percent.
-Nico knows that percentage doesn’t reflect what the loan will really cost him, and the lender that offers the lowest APR is usually the cheapest, especially because he plans to stay in his home long term.
+One lender offers him a loan with an interest rate of 6 percent.
+Nico knows that percentage doesn’t reflect what the loan will really cost him.

 So, Nico looks at the fees the lender included in the APR: